princeuche-project/week-11/2-topic.md

 * Random Access: Unlike arrays, linked lists do not allow direct access to elements by index.
 Traversal is required to reach a specific node.
 * Extra Memory: Linked lists require additional memory for storing the pointers, compared to arrays.

-# Create a node that will insert a new node at the end of Linked List.
+# Given the above explanation, create a node that will insert a new node at the end of Linked List.

 Use the below code to test your code.